NorthernMan54/homebridge-alexa/README.md

 # Known issues

 * This only works with Real Amazon Alexa devices, any RaspberryPI based devices like AlexaPI are not supported.
-~~* If you run homebridge on the same machine as Kodi, this feature will not work and you will receive an error during startup.
-If you start homebridge first, then Kodi it should be okay.
-* Only one per machine.
-If you are running multiple copies of homebridge on a machine, it will not work.~~
 * If you have hue devices and homebridge-hue, your hue devices will appear twice to Alexa.
 If you want to avoid this, setup a second instance of homebridge and move the homebridge-hue plugin to it, and don't enable this feature.

 # Troubleshooting / Issues